Skip to content

 “He was always a constant source of solid advice and guidance.
 He guided me more than a few times through uncertain times.
 He was passionate about the airport and believed with all his heart of what an asset it was to the county and to the community.
 I had the privilege of working with him for almost 10 years at this airport, and I learned so much from him,” said Raynor.

-After his speech, Raynor invited Futrelle’s daughters Samantha Futrelle Lee and Meredith Futrelle, to bring their dad’s photograph to the vestibule where it will be permanently displayed.
-The ceremony concluded with a reception inside the terminal.
-Beautiful flowers and lush ferns decorated the terminal as guests mingled, sharing memories and honoring the lasting impact of Futrelle’s life and legacy.
+After his speech, Raynor invited Futrelle’s daughters Samantha Futrelle Lee and Meredith Futrelle, to bring their dad’s photograph to the vestibule, where it will be permanently displayed.
+The ceremony concluded with a reception inside the terminal, which was beautifully decorated with flowers and lush ferns.
+Guests mingled, shared memories and honored the lasting impact of Futrelle’s life and legacy.

 To view more photos of the event visit our Facebook page photo gallery.